bluesky-social/social-app/docs/build.md

   - For some reason, the typescript compiler chokes on platform-specific files (e.g. `foo.native.ts`) but only when compiling for Web thus far.
 Therefore we always have one version of the file which doesn't use a platform specifier, and that should bee the Web version. ([More info](https://stackoverflow.com/questions/44001050/platform-specific-import-component-in-react-native-with-typescript).)

 ### Open-source developer specific instructions & tips
-1. Make sure you clone the `.env` and add the appropiate tokens (e.g. `SENTRY_AUTH_TOKEN` can be created on the Sentry dashboard.
+1. Make sure you clone the `.env` and add the appropiate tokens (e.g. `SENTRY_AUTH_TOKEN` can be created on the Sentry dashboard).
 If this is not required, you can remove it from `eas.json` and `package.json`, as well as any mentions in the code.
 2. If you want to use Expo EAS on your own builds without ejecting from Expo, make sure to change the `owner` as well as `extra.eas.projectId` properties.
 If you do not have an Expo account, you may remove these properties.

 ## Go-Server Build